top of page

 3. Store the mixture in a jar and use it during bath time to create a soothing atmosphere.

-Using dried lavender with Epsom salts can provide a calming effect, making your baths an oasis of relaxation.
+Using dried lavender with Epsom salts can provide a calming effect, turning your baths into an oasis of relaxation.

 Some edible flowers can still be used to create flavorful herbal teas, even when wilted.